 To make provision for the circumstances in which the sexual history of a victim of rape or attempted rape may be introduced at a trial; to prohibit in certain circumstances the disclosure by the police of a victim’s identity to an alleged perpetrator of a serious sexual crime; to extend the range of serious offences which may be referred to the Court of Appeal on the grounds of undue leniency of the sentence; to amend the requirements for ground rules hearings; to make provision for the issuing in certain circumstances of guidance on safeguarding to schools; to make provision for training about serious sexual offences; to place a duty on the Secretary of State to provide guidelines for the courts in dealing with cases of serious sexual offences; to require the Secretary of State to report annually on the operation of the Act; and for connected purposes.

-The bill is currently at the second reading in the House of Commons.
-If it progresses, it would move on to committee stage, then report and third readings.
+The bill is currently at the 2nd reading in the House of Commons.
+It originated in the Commons and is sponsored by Liz Saville Roberts; if it progresses, it would move to committee stage and then onward to the Lords for consideration.

 Generated 21 February 2026